 Another common situation to implement a buy-sell agreement is when a parent starts a business and over time transitions ownership to their children, some of whom work in the business and some of whom do not.
 These agreements can allow for the child or children that are active in the business to buy out their siblings who are not active in the business.
 As noted above, these agreements determine how the ownership interest is valued and the terms for buying back the ownership interests.
 These agreements help to simplify the process and reduce conflicts among the owners/siblings if a buy-out is needed.

-At Elliott Davis, our closely held business and forensic, litigation, and valuation practices have experience working with customers to implement buy-sell agreements that are tailored to their unique situations.
+At Elliott Davis, our Closely Held Business and Mergers and Acquisitions Advisory practices have experience working with customers to implement buy-sell agreements that are tailored to their unique situations.
 We also assist with periodic reviews of these agreements to ensure the right fit for the future of the company and its owners.
 When properly maintained, a buy-sell agreement is an excellent and low-cost way of reducing inherent risks that every company faces.

 We Can Help